Our Verdict

 Noise

-We did like that this blower doesn't have any particularly bothersome tones — no high pitch whines or squeals — but it is a bit on the loud side, measuring in at 86 dBa on High and 94.5 dBa on Turbo for the person using it.
+We liked that this blower doesn't have any particularly bothersome tones — no high-pitched whines or squeals — but it is a bit on the loud side, measuring in at 86 dBa on High and 94.5 dBa on Turbo for the person using it.

 Value